Car Guy Tour “FCA Edition” - September 2018SEPT 2018 RESERVATION REQUEST (Sept 16th through Sept 27th)

-Malpensa is about a 40 minute cab ride to the Lake Como Hotel.
+Malpensa is about a 40 minute town car ride (+ – 100Euro) to the Lake Como Hotel.
 Or you can take a bus or train which takes longer but cost 50% less.
 There is also town car service for those so inclined.
 Email me for the town car recommendation.

-I always take a cab or town car because I am jet lagged out and just want the trip to end.
-The Tour ends in Modena so you might want to think about flying out of Florence or Rome after.
+I always take a town car because I am jet lagged out and just want the trip to end.
+The Tour ends in Modena so you can return to Malpensa or perhaps fly out of Rome or Florence.